Landecker Tunnel

 What is the Landeck Tunnel?

 The Landeck Tunnel in Austria is located in Tyrol, west of Innsbruck and east of St. Anton am Arlberg.
 Access is via federal road B 180.
-It is a single-tube motorway tunnel on the A 12 that connects the Upper Inn Valley via the Reschen Pass with South Tyrol.
-The Landeck Tunnel is also known as the Landeck South bypass (Landeck-Südumfahrung), as it is intended to reduce traffic volume in the municipalities of Landeck and Zams in the Tyrolean Oberland.
-The tunnel connects the Reschen Road (B 180) with the Inntal Motorway A 12.
-Unlike some other tunnels, no separate route toll (special toll) is charged for driving through the Landeck Tunnel, as the tunnel is not classified as a special toll route.
-However, as part of the A 12, the tunnel is subject to the vignette requirement.
-Unlike many other tunnels in Austria, the Landeck Tunnel has only one tube with two lanes: one lane is used for traffic travelling from north to south, and the other for traffic in the opposite direction.
+It is a single-tube motorway tunnel on the A 12, connecting the Upper Inn Valley via the Reschen Pass with South Tyrol.
+The Landeck Tunnel is also referred to as the Landeck South bypass or Landeck southern bypass, as it serves to reduce traffic volume in the municipalities of Landeck and Zams in the Tyrolean Oberland.
+The tunnel connects the Reschen Road (B 180) with the Inn Valley Motorway A 12.
+Unlike some other tunnels, the Landeck Tunnel does not charge a separate route toll (special toll), as it is not classified as a special toll route.
+However, as part of the A 12, the tunnel is subject to a vignette requirement.
+Unlike many other tunnels in Austria, the Landeck Tunnel has only one tube with two lanes: one lane is used for traffic from north to south, and the other for traffic in the opposite direction.

 Toll requirement for the Landeck Tunnel

 No separate route toll (special toll) is charged for the Landeck Tunnel.
-However, a vignette is required.
+However, a vignette requirement applies.
 This means that the Landeck Tunnel is subject to tolls, even though no separate route toll is charged.
-The digital vignette can be purchased easily and conveniently online in our online shop.
+The digital vignette can be purchased easily and conveniently in our Online Shop.

 The Landeck Tunnel can be bypassed.
-Below is an alternative route, which can be particularly useful in the event of traffic congestion.
-To do this, drive through Landeck via L 76.
+Below is an alternative route that can be particularly advantageous in case of traffic jams.
+To do so, drive through Landeck via the L 76.
 A pleasant side effect of this route is that it runs directly along the Inn river.
-Bypassing the Landeck Tunnel via this route takes approximately 20 minutes (around 10 km).
-The direct drive through the Landeck Tunnel, on the other hand, takes about 10 minutes (also around 10 km).
+Bypassing the Landeck Tunnel this way takes approximately 20 minutes (around 10 km).
+Driving directly through the Landeck Tunnel, on the other hand, takes about 10 minutes (also around 10 km).

-Whether bypassing the Landeck Tunnel is actually worthwhile in an individual case depends in particular on the direction from which you approach the tunnel.
+Whether bypassing the Landeck Tunnel is actually worthwhile in any given case depends in particular on the direction from which you are approaching the tunnel.

-We wish you a safe trip to Austria and are happy to assist you with any questions regarding toll regulations.
-You can find detailed information about tolls in Austria in our guide.
-You are also welcome to use our route planner to plan your journey perfectly and see suitable toll products.
-If you have further questions about your trip or our digital vignette, please feel free to contact us via email.
+We wish you a safe trip to Austria and are happy to assist you with any questions about toll regulations.
+Detailed information on tolls in Austria can be found in our guide.
+Feel free to also use our route calculator to plan your trip perfectly and get suitable toll products displayed.
+Contact us with further questions about your trip or our digital vignette via our email.

 FAQ about the Landeck Tunnel